ericshantos/fakeCheck/README.md

 2. Processes the content using NLP techniques
 3. Classifies the article as "real" or "fake" using a custom-trained LSTM model
 4. Returns a confidence score with the prediction
+5. Implements Redis caching for improved performance
+6. Provides comprehensive health monitoring

 The model achieves 95% accuracy on Portuguese-language news datasets.

 ## Features

-- **News Verification**: POST endpoint to check news authenticity
+- **News Verification**: POST endpoint to check news authenticity with Redis caching (1-hour TTL)
-- **System Health**: GET endpoint for service monitoring
+- **System Health**: GET endpoint for service monitoring with rate limiting
 - **Model Information**: GET endpoint for version and architecture details
 - **Project Metadata**: GET endpoint with credits and technology stack
-- **Containerized**: Ready for deployment with Docker Compose
+- **Containerized**: Ready for deployment with Docker Compose (Node.js, Python, Redis)
-- **Scalable**: Microservice architecture with separate Node.js and Python services
+- **Scalable**: Microservice architecture with separate services
+- **Rate Limiting**: Protection against abuse with configurable limits
+- **Comprehensive Logging**: Detailed request logging and error tracking
+- **Swagger Documentation**: Interactive API documentation at `/docs` endpoint

 ## Technical Architecture